 While watching documentaries on Pablo Escobar, the scale of his operations boggles the mind.
 Pablo Escobar and his associates were a corporate conglomerate.
 Pablo was making close to 1/2 a billion per day.
 The operations of the Medellin drug cartel were an extensive network of drug factories and air transportation bringing cocaine from Columbia to the US (primarily).
 They were the world leader in the manufacture and distribution of cocaine and the category leader.
-If the Medellin drug cartel had been a listed company, they would have been an extremely attractive stock, and they were a great growth story.
+If the Medellin drug cartel had been a listed company, they would have been an attractive stock, and they were a great growth story.
 They had high profitability and very low debt.
-Really, what was not to like?
+What was not to like?

 One can imagine hiring marketing and PR people to recast the Medellin drug cartel as in the “pharmaceutical business.”
-There are certainly many people in the marketing and PR community that would have loved to have had the Medellin account.
+There are undoubtedly many people in the marketing and PR community that would have loved to have had the Medellin account.

 Pablo Escobar and the Medellin Cartel’s Profit Margins on Cocaine

-Pablo Escobar also had a profit margin on his cocaine that was very reminiscent of two other companies as the following quotation can attest.
+Pablo Escobar also had a profit margin on his cocaine that was very reminiscent of two other companies, as the following quotation can attest.

 “The profits were astronomical at every step.
 In 1978 each kilo probably cost Escobar $2,000 but sold to Lehder and Jung for $22,000, clearing Escobar $20,000 per kilo.
 In the next stage they transported an average of 400 kilos to south Florida (incurring some additional expenses in hush money for local airport authorities) where mid-level dealers paid a wholesale price of $60,000 per kilo; thus in 1978 each 400-kilo load earned Escobar $8 million and Lehder, Ochoa, and Jung $5 million each in profits.
 Of course, the mid-level dealers did just fine: after cutting the drug with baking soda each shipment retailed on the street for $210 million, almost ten times what they paid for it.” – Mental Floss